zombodotcom/Zombpoe/README.md

 ### 4. INPUT

-Enter the SessionID to the Procurement.
+Enter the POESESSID into Zombpoe

 ---